kryptokrona/hugin-node/README.md

 A Hugin node interface in javascript.
 Verifies that a registered public key is allowed to send messages over the network.

-All lower level operations such as sockets/crypto/DB are written in C/C++.
+All lower level modules such as sockets/crypto/DB are written in C/C++.

 # Getting Started